About intellectual disability

 • Teach students to express their needs and wants.
 Use prompting, video-modelling, and roleplaying to teach students to request items, activities, or assistance.
 Arrange the environment and identify students' interests and preferences to motivate and reinforce their efforts.
 Encourage students to use whichever mode of communication is most appropriate (e.g., picture cards, objects, writing, speech).

-View an example demonstrating how a teacher can use a strengths-based approach to apply evidence-based strategies to support a student with autism and intellectual disability.
+View examples of practice demonstrating how a teacher can use a strengths-based approach to apply evidence-based strategies to support a student with intellectual disability and a student with autism and intellectual disability.

 Best practice tips